julien-meichelbeck/better_assert_difference/README.md

   assert_difference('Foo.bar.count', 3) do
     # block omitted
   end

   assert_difference(-> { Foo.bar.count }, 2) do
     # block omitted
   end
 ```

-#### Implicit call of `count` on ActiveRecord relations, arrays, etc.
+#### Implicit call of `count` on ActiveRecord relations
-Most of the time you'll want to `count` objects.
-You won't have to use string expressions or procs, just pass an `ActiveRecord_Relation` object or an array.
+Most of the time you'll want to execute `count` on ActiveRecord::Relation objects, this call is now implicit and you won't have to
+use a string expression or a proc.
 ```ruby
   assert_difference(Foo.where(bar: true)) do
     # block omitted